Reaction Injection Molding (RIM Molding) & RIM Process

 Cure times vary from less than a minute to several minutes, depending on the part’s size, geometry, function, and wall thickness.
 Polymers and RIM processes can be chosen to produce solid, elastomeric, rigid-foam, or flexible-foam finished polyurethane parts.

 The RIM molding process begins with polymer liquids (polyol and isocyanate) stored in large storage tanks and dispensed by large, high-pressure industrial pumps.
 The polymers are recirculated from the storage tanks to a multi-stream mix-head on the machined aluminum mold and back to the storage tanks in a continuous loop.

 When each part is made, a piston or plunger inside the mix-head retracts, breaking the continuous loop, and the polymers then mix or impinge at a high velocity – approximately 1200 psi – to ensure the proper mixture of the polymers.
-The resulting polyurethane enters the mold through the after-mixer, which maintains the mixture’s properties while reducing its velocity to 95-100 psi.
+The resulting polyurethane enters the mold (polyurethane injection molding process) through the after-mixer, which maintains the mixture’s properties while reducing its velocity to 95-100 psi.

 Reaction Injection Molding not only offers significant advantages over injection molding, but also vacuum-forming, pressure-forming, and cast molding.